 Customer | Payment using stored card details | 2 | Don’t send |

-Merchant | Previously-agreed regular subscription payments using stored card details | 2 | Don’t send |
+Merchant | Previously agreed regular subscription payments using stored card details | 2 | Don’t send |

 Merchant | Re-authorisation due to a previous authorisation expiring, using stored card details | 2 | A |